wangbingjie/blast/docs/developer_guide/dev_github_issues.rst

 What to work on?
 ================

-So you've read the blast developer guide, now you want to know what exactly to work on.
+So you've read the Blast developer guide, now you want to know what exactly to work on.
 The best place to start is the
-`issues <https://github.com/astrophpeter/blast/issues>`_ tab on the blast github page.
+`issues <https://github.com/astrophpeter/blast/issues>`_ tab on the Blast GitHub page.
 Here you will find a list of develop tasks that need to be worked on for blast.
 They are tagged by level of difficulty: